 We investigate these dynamics through two vignette-based experiments with large samples.
-Study~1 used a 2 (help type: anticipatory vs.\ reactive) $\times$ 2 (help source: AI vs.\ human) design to test whether anticipatory help is more threatening than reactive help (H1), whether threat mediates adoption outcomes (H2), and whether threat responses differ by help source (H3).
-Study~2, preregistered, extended this design by comparing reactive help to two forms of anticipatory help - offering and providing (H4).
-Across both studies, we focus on \emph{self-threat}, i.e., help recipients' experience of potential harm to their positive sense of self \citep{steele_psychology_1988}, as a mechanism linking AI initiative to user adoption outcomes.
+Across both studies, we examine whether \emph{self-threat} links AI initiative to user adoption outcomes.
+Study~1 used a 2 (help type: anticipatory vs.\ reactive) $\times$ 2 (help source: AI vs.\ human) design to test whether anticipatory help is more threatening than reactive help (H1), the mediation of self-threat for AI adoption outcomes (H2), and whether self-threat responses differ by help source (H3).
+Study~2, preregistered, extended this design by comparing reactive help to two forms of anticipatory help: offering and providing (H4).

 Results from Study 1 suggest that reactive AI help was rated as more threatening than reactive human help, suggesting that reciprocity norms buffer human but not AI helpers.
-Results from both studies show anticipatory help elicited significantly more self-threat than reactive help, which in turn reduced adoption outcomes of AI (reduced willingness to accept assistance, reduced likelihood of future use, and reduced performance expectancy) of AI tools.
-In Study~2, both \emph{offering} and \emph{providing} anticipatory AI help heightened self-threat relative to reactive help, and the two forms did not significantly differ.
-Together, these results identify self-threat as a mechanism through which proactive AI features may backfire by lowering adoption of AI tools at work.
+Results from both studies show anticipatory help elicited significantly more self-threat than reactive help, which in turn reduced adoption outcomes (willingness to accept help, likelihood of future use, and performance expectancy of technology).
+In Study~2, both \emph{offering} and \emph{providing} anticipatory AI help increased self-threat relative to reactive help, while the two forms of anticipatory help (offering vs. providing) did not significantly differ.
+Together, these results provide support for self-threat as a mechanism through which anticipatory AI help may backfire by lowering adoption of AI at work.

-This paper makes three contributions: \begin{enumerate} \item We advance accounts of mixed-initiative interaction by showing that identity-related costs, not just trust or expectation mismatches, explain rejection of proactive systems. \item We isolate the effect of initiative-taking on self-threat by integrating psychological theories with HCI research and provide evidence from two large-scale vignette experiments \item We derive design principles for AI initiative. \end{enumerate}
+This paper makes three contributions: \begin{enumerate} \item We advance research on mixed-initiative interaction by developing a deeper understanding of employees' experiences with help from AI tools at work.
+Drawing on organizational theories, we explain when and why employees are more or less likely to adopt AI help at work, highlighting self-threat as a psychological mechanism linking AI initiative to adoption.

+\item We contribute to research on AI at work by identifying the distinct effects of anticipatory versus reactive AI help.
+We show that, although anticipatory help may increase employees' exposure to AI's performance benefits, it can also heighten feelings of self-threat relative to reactive help.
+These insights regarding AI help contribute to theory and practice regarding AI in organizations.